igvteam/igv-notebook/README.md

 ### Initialization

 After installing intialize igv_notebook as follows.
-For a Jupyter notebook this should be done once.
+For a Jupyter notebook this should be done once per notebook.
 Colab notebooks display output in a sandboxed iFrame for each cell, so these steps must be repeated for each cell in which igv-notebook is used.

-1. Import the package igv_notebook.
-1. Call igv_notebook.init()

-Example:
+**Example:**

 ```python
 import igv_notebook